madetech/learn/workshops/00-Setup-Workshop/Build-Tools.md

 `$ xcode-select --install`

+_if you already installed homebrew, this will say that you've already got it installed._

 ## Homebrew

 macOS does not come with it's own package manager (like Linux does), however there is a community that has put one together.